velquorin/velquorin.github.io/handbook/handbook/intro/introduction.md

 </p>

 ### Welcome to Velquorin (**pronounced /ˈvɛl.kwɔː.rɪn/**)!
-This is an open-source Minecraft utility mod and a modpack (commonly called a "client"), similar to Lunar or Badlion feature-wise, but more transparent and aimed at the latest version, rather than compatibility with legacy versions.
+This is an open-source Minecraft utility mod and a modpack (commonly called a "client"), similar to Lunar or Badlion feature-wise, but more transparent and aimed at the latest version using the Fabric mod loader, rather than compatibility with legacy versions.

 > [!NOTE]
 > This project is still in heavy development, and thus the handbook might lag behind the latest changes.